pablopunk/fd-find/README.md

 ## Usage

-On first run, it will donwload and install the official latest release [from github](https://github.com/sharkdp/fd/releases)
+On the first run, it will download and install the latest official release [from github](https://github.com/sharkdp/fd/releases)

 ```bash
 $ fd